-Cantor, a Republican, was the representative for Virginia’s 7th congressional district from 2001 to 2014.
+Cantor was the representative for Virginia’s 7th congressional district and was a Republican.
+He served from 2001 to 2014.

-Each dot in the chart below was a member of the House of Representatives in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Cantor is shown as a purple triangle. (analysis methodology)
+Cantor is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2014 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Cantor sponsored bills primarily in these issue areas:

 From Jan 2001 to Aug 2014, Cantor missed 422 of 9,688 roll call votes, which is 4.4%.
 This is worse than the median of 2.5% among the lifetime records of representatives serving in Aug 2014.
-ProPublica has tracked 1 explanation for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|